Skip to main content

 The agent itself is the threat.
 The model misinterprets the user, hallucinates a tool call, gets prompt-injected through a file it just read.
 Defences: capability policy (gate 4), the risk-level cap (gate 2), behaviour rules (Advanced 4), per-agent module restriction (Advanced 1).

 A specific tool call is the threat.
-A Bash invocation that asks for rm -rf, an http.post to 169.254.169.254, a workspace.delete on the user's project.
-Defences: approval flow (Security 1), classification gates (gate 5), sandbox (Landlock filesystem rules, network egress controls).
+A Bash invocation that asks for rm -rf, an http.request to 169.254.169.254, a filesystem.delete on the user's project.
+Defences: approval flow (Security 1), classification gates (gate 5).

 The seven security gates (Security 2) are the dispatch sequence both threat models share.